-- IG := Get good enough images of sellers; IB := Get bad enough images of sellers - 2.
-RG := Get good enough reputations of sellers; 3.
-RB := Get bad enough reputations of sellers - 4. if IG is not empty then CandImage := Pick one randomly from IG - 5. else if IB is not empty then CandImage := Pick one randomly from IB - 6. if CandImage is not empty and strength(CandImage) >= thStrength then send CandImage to S, END - 7. if CandImage is not empty and strength (CandImage) then convert CandImageto CandRep and send it to S, END - if RG is not empty then CandRep := Pick one randomly from RG - else if RB is not empty then CandRep := Pick one randomly from RB - 10. if CandRep is not empty send CandRep to S, END - 11. if CandRep is empty send "Idontknow" to S, END
+- 1. IG := Get good enough images of sellers; IB := Get bad enough images of sellers - RG := Get good enough reputations of sellers; RB := Get bad enough reputations of sellers - 4. if IG is not empty then CandImage := Pick one randomly from IG - 5. else if IB is not empty then CandImage := Pick one randomly from IB - 6. if CandImage is not empty and strength (CandImage) >= thStrength then send CandImage to S, END - 7. if CandImage is not empty and strength (CandImage) then convert CandImage to CandRep and send it to<math display="inline">S, END - 8. if RG is not empty then CandRep := Pick one randomly from RG - 9. else if RB is not empty then CandRep := Pick one randomly from RB 10. if CandRep is not empty send CandRep to S, END - 11. if CandRep is empty send "Idontknow" to S, END show how and where there is an advantage in using reputation.
+The hypotheses are: